tannersteele/qan/README.md

 # qan
-A modern take on note taking as a simple practice
+A modern take on note taking as a daily practice